 When budgeting for a retaining wall, the first thing you have to do is choose your material.
 Cinder blocks are a versatile and affordable option, while poured concrete is more expensive.
 Other popular choices include bricks, boulders, and stone veneer.

-Depending on which material you choose and the length and width of your retaining wall, you can expect to pay between $4,025 and $8,711.
+Depending on which material you choose and the length and width, you can expect to pay between $3,500 and $9,400 for a retaining wall installation.

 Decorative water features such as fountains and waterfalls can be complicated to install if they require a plumbing hookup or land grading.
 Custom-built water features will cost more to install than pre-built models because they require more work.